acomito/react-material-ui-wordpress/README.md

 # The Meteor Chef - Base - Material-ui
-A starting point for Meteor apps.
+A Material-UI starting point for Meteor/React apps.

 <table>
   <tbody>